Pamela Chopra: Career

 Chopra dabbled in several fields connected to film.
-She had sung several film songs, including Kabhi Kabhie (1976) and Mujhse Dosti Karoge!
+Starting with Kabhi Kabhie (1976) she always sang a folk inspired or wedding song in her husband's productions till Mujhse Dosti Karoge!
 (2002).
 Her name also appeared in the capacity of 'producer' on the credits of certain films made by her husband.
 Pamela co-wrote the script of her husband's 1997 film Dil To Pagal Hai along with her husband Yash Chopra, her son Aditya Chopra, and professional writer Tanuja Chandra.
+She had strong knowledge of music and influenced the music of their home production.
+Besides music, she also gave anecdotes to her husband about story progression in movies.
 She had appeared on screen on one single occasion: in the opening song "Ek Duje Ke Vaaste" of the film Dil To Pagal Hai, where she and her husband appeared together.
 As a schoolgirl, Pamela had learnt Bharatanatyam, but she had never performed in public.

 Personal life

 Pamela Chopra married the film-maker Yash Chopra in 1970.
 The marriage was arranged by their families in the traditional Indian manner.
 The two families had a common friend, the mother of film-maker Romesh Sharma (producer of the film Hum).
 Sharma contacted the wife of BR Chopra and suggested that Pamela Singh would be 'the ideal bride' for BR's younger brother Yash Chopra.
 "She was not wrong because we had a wonderful marriage", Pamela was to say forty years later in an interview.
 The couple met each other for the first time in a formal setting and found each other agreeable.
 The wedding was held in 1970.

-They had two sons, Aditya (b.
-1971) and Uday (b.
-1973).
+They had two sons, Aditya (born 1971) and Uday (born 1973).
 Aditya is a film producer and director.
 He is married to actress Rani Mukerji.
 Uday is an actor and film producer.